 One possible way to debloat Windows 10 is to open the Control Panel and delete all the apps you don’t need.
 But that would be tedious.
 Thankfully, Microsoft has included a robust Windows 10 bloatware removal tool that can kick out the apps you don’t need.
 In your free time, you can also read about removing bloatware from Android devices or if you have a Xiaomi smartphone.

 How to remove bloatware from Windows 10?

 Honestly speaking, I have known about this tool for quite some time now.
-But I recently got to see it in action when my PC slowed down to the limit where it took 15 minutes to load all the apps after booting.
+But I got to see it in action when my PC slowed down to the limit where it took 15 minutes to load all the apps after booting.
 That was the point where my patience broke, and I got rid of all the bloatware apps on my HP laptop.